rtyle/ping4pow/README.md

 Alternately, cut the plug off the power adapter and wire the adapter directly to the 4relay input power plug.
 Wire relay power output pins to an adapter pigtail that provides the power plug expected by the controlled device.
 Alternately, cut the plug off the power adapter and wire the plug directly to the 4relay output power plug.

+#### Module13.2 Proto adapter_relay

+This solution uses a Module13.2 Proto frame with the PCB replaced with one built from the [adapter_relay](kicad/projects/adapter_relay) kicad project.
+There is no need for a separate M5-Bus adapter.

+The adapter_relay uses a double-pole double-throw (DPDT) [signal relay](https://na.industrial.panasonic.com/products/relays-contactors/mechanical-signal-relays/lineup/signal-relays/series/119572/model/119942) to switch both conductors of the galvanically isolated DC load.
+Jumpers must be installed in the normally-closed (NC) positions.
+The load is passed through the board using standard 5.5mm x 2.1mm DC barrel connections.
+Openings in the frame of the Module13.2 Proto must be expanded to accomodate the DC jacks.
+It doesn't matter which jack is used for which plug.

 #### Base LAN PoE v1.2